Automated data validation: an industrial experience report: Tests' description

 Now we can join the old and new vintages of the dataset, so that we can perform pairwise tests for each variable (as will be discussed in Section~\ref{sec:p-test}).
 We perform the inner join (in the relational algebra sense of the term~\cite{maier_1983}) on the `Key' and `Hierarchy Level' columns (shown in Table~\ref{tab:vintage_ex}) of the old and new vintages, discarding the observations that are present in only one of the vintages.
 Before moving to the pairwise tests, we will perform one last metadata test, based on the count of discarded observations.

-\underline{Rationale}: EA data scientists found out that paired observations are more valuable for detecting defects than the non-paired ones (as they contain more information about changes to the dataset).
+\underline{Rationale}: In practice, we found out that paired observations are more valuable for detecting defects than the non-paired ones (as they contain more information about changes to the dataset).
 However, the observations that did not make it into the inner join of the old and new vintage may indicate a defect in the data preparation process.

-\underline{Method}: Count the number of observation present in the old and absent in the new vintage, deemed $c_1$, as well as the number of observation present in the new and absent in the old vintage, deemed $c_2$.
+\underline{Method}: Count the number of observations present in the old and absent in the new vintage, deemed $c_1$, as well as the number of observation present in the new and absent in the old vintage, deemed $c_2$.
 Note that we already compared the count of observations of the vintages in Section~\ref{sec:diff-test}.
 However, in this section we pair the observations, which brings additional information.
 If we denote the count of observations in the old vintage as $c_o$, in the new vintage --- as $c_n$, and in the join of old and new vintage as $c_u$, then $c_1 = c_o - c_u$ and $c_2 = c_n - c_u$.
 If all the observations are paired via the inner join, then $c_o = c_n = c_u$.

 \underline{Success criteria}: The test passes if $c_1 = 0$ and $c_2 =0$; otherwise the test fails, and the values of $c_1$ and $c_2$ are reported.
 A tester can then assess if the discarded observations appeared in the data are due to normal data churn or because of a defect in data preparation.